Fading Puppies, Dog Miscarriage and Puppy LossLast updated: August 02, 2016

-HERPESHerpes is a big contributor to puppy death in the first week of life.
+Canine Herpes and BreedingHerpes is a big contributor to puppy death in the first week of life.
 The most susceptible time is three weeks before and three weeks after birth.
 Puppies are often born alive – exposed in vaginal vault to herpesvirus – and "fade out."
-In uterus Herpesvirus exposure, you can get mummies and live babies in one litter.
+In uterus herpesvirus exposure, you can get mummies and live babies in one litter.
 If the puppy is alive at one week of age, the puppy usually makes it.
 After three weeks of age, they rarely have issues.

-EXPOSED LITTERSWithin three days of exposure, the Herpesvirus is systemic and throughout the body.
+Within three days of exposure, the herpesvirus is systemic and throughout the body.
 Because the virus is temperature sensitive, we can raise environmental temp from 101º to 103º F on exposed babies to keep the virus from reproducing the first two weeks.
-Newborn temp is usually 2-4º F lower than that.
-A newborn temperature is dependent on environmental temperature and is incapable of fever production the first three weeks, which may account for the susceptibility of newborns to Herpes.
+Newborn temp is usually 2 to 4º F lower than that.
+A newborn temperature is dependent on environmental temperature and is incapable of fever production the first three weeks, which may account for the susceptibility of newborns to herpes.
 Moms will not like the high temp, so nursing will have to be managed.

-In Europe there is a vaccine, (EUROCANherpes 205 by Merial), but no vaccine is available in the US.
+In Europe there is a vaccine, (EUROCANherpes 205 by Merial), but no vaccine is available in the United States.
 We could use one.

-CONTROLHerpesvirus is temperature sensitive and easily killed by disinfectants.
+Herpesvirus is temperature sensitive and easily killed by disinfectants.
 Herpes is acquired from a carrier that is not showing disease.
-It is then introduced to dogs that do not have immunity to Herpes.
-Once Herpes is in the kennel, it is easily transferred in excretions to other dogs.
-All discharge from the body can have the virus, but vaginal discharge has the highest concentration of Herpesvirus and is the usual source of infection transfer.
+It is then introduced to dogs that do not have immunity to herpes.
+Once herpes is in the kennel, it is easily transferred in excretions to other dogs.
+All discharge from the body can have the virus, but vaginal discharge has the highest concentration of herpesvirus and is the usual source of infection transfer.
 Once the issue is identified, try to expose all maiden females before breeding to the virus in hopes of getting enough immunity to prevent puppy loss.